 Acne is quite an unpleasant problem to deal with.
 But even more unpleasant are the scars that it often leaves on the skin – dark spots, bumps, damaged tissue.

-At the beginning, acne scars are red or purple in color because of the injury to the skin tissue and the underlying blood vessels, as a part of the natural inflammation response that is due to the body’s healing process.
+In the beginning, acne scars are red or purple in color because of the injury to the skin tissue and the underlying blood vessels, as a part of the natural inflammation response that is due to the body’s healing process.